Hamilton roars back to win British GP after Verstappen crash

 Hamilton passed Norris on lap 31 before Bottas was ordered out his way by Mercedes.
 The world champion then set about hunting Leclerc with the gap reduced to just 1.5 seconds with four laps to run.

-On lap 50 of 52, Hamilton put his Mercedes on the inside of Leclerc’s Ferrari through Copse before backing out of the move, but the Monegasque ran wide and Hamilton assumed the lead.
+On lap 50 of 52, Hamilton put his Mercedes on the inside of Leclerc’s Ferrari through Copse before backing out of the move, but the Monegasque ran wide and Hamilton assumed the lead to the delight of the partisan crowd.

 He crossed the line 3.8 seconds clear of Leclerc with Bottas completing the podium and Norris finishing fourth.